 This is the preliminary part of the process of acquiring a mortgage.
 This is where you provide the lender with some of your necessary information.

-Basic information includes your assets, liability and net worth.
+Basic information includes your assets, liability, and net worth.
 They will also inquire into your source of income.
 They will ask how much you make in a month or a year.
-Basically, they will look into your financial situation so as they can assess which type of loan you can probably apply for and on what terms you will probably get it.
+Basically, they will look into your financial situation so they can assess which type of loan you can probably apply for and on what terms you will probably get it.

 This process does not require the review of your credit record just yet, nor does it determine whether or not you are qualified for a mortgage.
 Pre-qualification helps you get an idea of the amount you can finance, but you will not know yet whether or not you will qualify for it.

 If you are serious about buying a home, you should get pre-approved for your mortgage.
 Home sellers are looking for that pre-approval letter when they approve a showing.

 Before getting pre-approved, you will be required to complete a mortgage application.
 The lender will ask for documentation on your source of income and other personal records.
 Some usually require the payment of an application fee.
 In this process, the lender often pulls out and reviews your credit record.

 Once you get pre-approved, the lender will be able to provide you with information as to the amount of financing, the potential interest rate, and a rough estimate of your monthly payment for principal and interest only.
 Here, taxes and insurance are not yet included.

 Getting a pre-approval helps one save time since it can facilitate your search for homes within your pre-approved price range.
 Also, it gives sellers the impression that you are serious about purchasing a home.